AppsFlyer/donkey/README.md

  response callback takes a response map as its argument.
 The exception callback takes an exception as its argument.

-In the handler we are calling the response callback `res` with a response map where the body of the response is "Hello, world!".
+In the handler we are calling the response callback `respond` with a response map where the body of the response is "Hello, world!".

 If you run the example and open a browser on `http://localhost:8080` you will